Awni00/abstract_transformer/iclr/qVFZ.md

 ## Dump of previously-written responses that were trimmed or removed

-- [Distinguish between Transformers and GNNs.
-Related but different in significant ways.
-The methods he mentions are GNNs applied to graph-structured data such as social networks, molecular graphs (ZINC), macromolecule graphs (ENZYMES, PROTEINS), etc. Within the Transformer framework, the tasks of interest are very different, typically focusing on discrete sequence data such as text.]
-[These vastly different settings, so we respectfully disagree that the line of work in the GNN literature that you mention render our work unoriginal.]
 - [The GNN message passing framework is so general that it vacuously captures many architectures as a special case.
 (Maybe vacuous is too strong, so rephrase, but the point is that you lose resolution of important details when you say that two architectures are the same simply because they fall into the message-passing framework)]
 - [We appreciate the neural message-passing framework as a conceptual framework for thinking about different architectures for models operating over collections of objects.
 Indeed, we use this conceptual]
 - [Emphasize difference in proposed architecture between our work and the cited paper, with respect to intended use and intended tasks.
 Although the framework and proposal are analogous, they tackle quite different problems and result in quite different final solutions.].